 2. Loftus Hall

 Do you like a good ghost story?
-Well, if you do this will be an riveting stop for you!
-If you not into that kind of thing, this is still worthy of a stop due to the scenic location that this old mansion is in and to see the old building and it’s gardens.
+Well, if you do this will be a riveting stop for you!
+If you not into that kind of thing, this is still worthy of a stop due to the scenic location that this old mansion is in and to see the old building and its gardens.

 It was between the years 1872 and 1884 that the Hall was extensively rebuilt, adding luxury items such as a grand staircase (the same kind of staircase that was in the Titanic), mosaic tiled floor, parquet flooring (wooden flooring in a geometric pattern), flushing toilets and blown air heating which was very rare in Ireland at that time.
 The elaborate features added to the Hall was believed to be in preparation for the visit of Queen Victoria who ultimately didn’t arrive.
 This left the family in financial ruin.

 In 1917 the property was bought by the Sisters of Providence who turned the Hall into a convent school for girls.

 In 1983 it became a hotel after the failure of the convent and subsequently closed for business in the 1990s, thereafter falling into disrepair.

 Today the Hall has tours available (I recommend checking if they are open as it seems they are open sporadically) and photographs are not allowed in the building during the tour.